-The file sets that are listed in Table 11, Table 12 on page 44, and Table 13 on page 44 must be the specified versions or later.
+The file sets that are listed in Table 11 on page 43, Table 12 on page 43, and Table 13 on page 43 must be the specified versions or later.
 Be sure to check the readme file for more recently-updated information.

-A readme file that contains the latest installation and user information about the AIX file sets, storage management software, and hardware components is located on the AIX DS4000 Installation CD.
+A Storage Manager readme file for AIX, which contains the latest installation and user information about the AIX file sets, storage management software, and hardware components, is located on the AIX DS4000 Installation CD.
 You can find the most recent copy of the readme file, which supersedes this document, at the following Web site: www-1.ibm.com/servers/storage/support/disk/